• Destinations

 What the Scenic Eclipse Submarine Really Is

-This is not a novelty attraction.
-It is a professionally operated deep-sea exploration vessel, normally associated with scientific research or private exploration yachts.
+Importantly, Scenic Neptune is not a novelty attraction.
+Instead, it operates as a professionally run deep-sea exploration vessel, similar to those used in scientific research and private exploration yachts.

 • Accommodates six guests plus an expert pilot

-• Large, ultra-clear acrylic pressure spheres for exceptional visibility
+• Features large, ultra-clear acrylic pressure spheres for outstanding visibility

-• Seating is mounted on a slowly rotating platform, ensuring every guest enjoys uninterrupted views
+• Uses a slowly rotating seating platform so every guest enjoys uninterrupted views

 The experience is calm, quiet and unhurried, allowing guests to observe underwater landscapes and marine life in a way that simply isn’t possible from the surface.